Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing owner of the file hello to user betty
+creating an empty file hello